And we're back meeting and surpassing all audience expectations every day, Rush Limbaugh, the EIB Network.

 And every day they're going through the pressure of wondering whether or not you're believing it.

-And even as they doctor the polls, even they didn't in the Gallup thing comes out today, and even with a skewed sample there, Obama has lost seven points in the last week.
+And even with a skewed sample there, Obama has lost seven points in the last week.

-And his approval is dipped under 50%.
+And his approvals dipped under 50%.

 And that's why the Romney tape came out last night.

-The latest Rasmussen poll of party ID released on August 31st, found that people identify themselves 37.6 Republican, 33% Democrat, 29.2% independent.
+The latest Rasmussen poll of Party ID, released on August 31st, found that people identify themselves 37.6 Republican, 33% Democrat, 29.2% Independent.

-These polls should be oversampling Republicans by 4%, and they're like the CBS poll Friday had a Democrat plus 13 sample.
+And the CBS poll Friday had a Democrat plus 13 sample.

 So that's the kind of stuff that's happening.